fzarebinski/es-l3-cms/README.md

 Technically the project contains two main classes `Decision` and `Solution`.
 Using this two classes you can create a decision tree and declare solutions for every situation. `ExpertUtil` is a class used only to load sample data and generate view.

+Decision tree is available in file `diagram.png` in the repository.

 ## Is it properly implementation?
 Yes, but there can be some edge cases where apllication can be crashed.